 For those settling in Calgary, or in other inland Canadian destinations, shipping will be especially costly, as the process will require a combination of different delivery methods.

-That said, if one can’t bear to part with their beloved bedside tables, couches, paintings, etc., then it is best to spend some time looking into shipping companies and soliciting quotes from providers before committing to an agreement.
+That said, if one can’t bear to part with their beloved household goods, then it is best to spend some time looking into shipping companies and soliciting quotes from providers before committing to an agreement.

 Be sure about shipping

-If you decide to ship over furniture or heirlooms, firstly make sure your new home can accommodate them.
-There is nothing worse than navigating the potentially difficult shipping process and then discovering your couch cannot fit through the doorway.
-There are also large retail chains, such as Sears and IKEA, which can potentially deliver to your door via online purchasing.
-This makes things a little easier if you’re busy settling in at home and are without a car.
+If deciding to ship over furniture or heirlooms, expats should firstly make sure their new home can accommodate them.
+There is nothing worse than navigating the potentially difficult shipping process and then discovering one's couch cannot fit through the doorway.
+There are also large retail chains, such as Sears and IKEA, which can potentially deliver to one's door via online purchasing.
+This makes things a little easier for expats busy settling in at home and without a car.

 Hiring an international shipping and removals company